alexconst/alexconst.github.io/technical/packer.md

     ]
 }
 ```
 The description and variables are self explanatory.
-The builders specifies the format and the instructions on how to build an image using the different virtualization tools (eg: QEMU) and cloud platforms (eg: AWS).
-The provisioners defines the scripts and/or playbooks for configuring the machine (eg: installing and configuring a web server).
+The builders section specify the format and the instructions on how to build an image using the different virtualization tools (eg: QEMU) and cloud platforms (eg: AWS).
+The provisioners define the scripts and/or playbooks for configuring the machine (eg: installing and configuring a web server).
 And finally the post-processors section instructs on what should be done after the image has been produced (eg: create a Vagrant box).

 Packer supports two types of variables: user variables and configuration template variables.
 ```text